Pass your DSPT submission with compliance support built for healthcare organisations

 When your annual DSPT submission is due, the evidence already exists because it is a natural output of properly managed IT.
 We compile the submission, identify any gaps requiring attention, and coordinate the process with your Data Protection Officer or senior information risk owner.

-For healthcare organisations that want data security to be an operational reality rather than an annual panic, we provide the infrastructure, the cybersecurity expertise, and the ongoing management to make that happen.
+For healthcare organisations, that turns data security into an operational reality rather than an annual panic — and we provide the infrastructure, the cybersecurity expertise, and the ongoing management to keep it that way.

 FAQ